- Aquaculture, Equine & Livestock

 Remote locations can also complicate things considerably.
 In a remote area, you may have only one option for a sub on one or more scopes; that is a recipe for pain, especially if combined with limited financial capacity.
 In the event of sub distress, you may have to nurse them along, manage their workforce, be their bank, or worse.
 If they fail anyway, bringing in a sub from outside the area will certainly come with a premium.
 As you make these considerations, pay special attention to critical path or specialized subs with the potential to be particularly disruptive to replace.

 Climate/Seasonal Factors – Local weather conditions are risk factors too.
 In areas with extreme weather, seasonal access may come into play.
 Productivity factors, weather days, and sequencing certainly will, as may methods including temporary hoarding, heating or cooling for concrete, etc. Any of these challenges may cause a subcontractor to struggle to meet planned production.

 In summary, taking these subcontractor related factors into consideration as part of your Go/No Go process can result in a greater likelihood of your projects coming in on time, on budget, and to the required standards with a minimum of stress.
 Include as many as possible when defining your Go / No Go practices, and really use them to make or break the business case for taking on the work.
 Chasing only the “right” work is best for everyone involved.

-Cheri Hanes is a risk engineer with AXA XL’s North America Construction insurance business.
+About the author: Cheri Hanes is a risk engineer with AXA XL’s North America Construction insurance business.
 She’s always open to talk more about CLT.
-Contact her at email@example.com.
+Contact her at firstname.lastname@example.org.